- REAL ESTATE

 An unlisted video means only those who know the link can view it.
 YouTube’s site indicates it will not appear in its public spaces (search results, your channel, or the Browse page).
 You don’t need an account to watch it, and there isn’t a 25 person sharing limit.
 Although your video won’t appear in YouTube’s public spaces, links could still end up on the web if put out there by those with whom you shared the URL.
 Users are thus advised to mark the video as private. read more »

-Recent KPBJ Visitors There are currently 0 users and 676 guests online.
+Recent KPBJ Visitors There are currently 1 user and 360 guests online.